Financial Literacy Basics

 What Is the FIRE Movement Explained — A Beginner's Guide

-What is sometimes lost in the discussion is the actual math underneath the acronym.
+What's sometimes lost in the discussion is the actual math underneath the acronym.
 The framework is grounded in straightforward calculations about saving rates, investment returns, and sustainable withdrawals.
 Whether you adopt it personally is a separate question from whether the math is correct.
-Here is what FIRE is, where it came from, the major variants, and what the framework actually claims.

 What FIRE stands for